Pennsylvania Fly Fishing 4 min read

 Trip Planning Tips

-The nearest airport to Bushkill Creek is Lehigh Valley International Airport, which is only about nine miles away from your destination.
+The nearest airport to Bushkill Creek is Lehigh Valley International Airport, about nine miles from your destination.

-You could also travel to Trenton-Mercer Airport, Reading Regional Airport, or Wilkes-Barre/Scranton International Airport, all of which are located near the stream.
+You could also travel to Trenton-Mercer Airport, Reading Regional Airport, or Wilkes-Barre/Scranton International Airport near the stream.
 You can travel to any major or municipal airport in Southeast Pennsylvania and arrive at your Creek after a few hours of scenic driving.

-If you are looking for reasonably priced lodging in the area, Days Hotel by Wyndham Allentown Airport/Lehigh Valley, is a short twenty minutes away from the stream.
-They offer a free continental breakfast and an indoor pool.
+If you are looking for reasonably priced lodging in the area, Days Hotel by Wyndham Allentown Airport/Lehigh Valley is a short twenty minutes from the stream.
+It offers a free continental breakfast and an indoor pool.

-If you would rather stay at a campground, Driftstone Campground is a mere half hour drive from the stream.
+If you would rather stay at a campground, Driftstone Campground is a half-hour drive from the stream.
 Enjoy the gorgeous scenery, but don’t let it distract you from your mission!

 Bushkill Creek might not be unique in its name, but don’t be fooled!
 This is still a special stream that every angler should visit.